quicwg/ops-drafts/draft-ietf-quic-applicability.md

 connection at some future point.
 HTTP/3 provides such a mechanism using the GOAWAY frame.
 In HTTP/3, when the GOAWAY frame is received by a client, it stops opening new streams even if the cumulative stream limit would allow.
-Instead the client would create a new connection on which to open further streams.
+Instead, the client would create a new connection on which to open further streams.
 Once all streams are closed on the old connection, it can be terminated safely by a connection close or after expiration of the idle time out (see also {{sec-termination}}).